cake-contrib/CakeContrib.Guidelines/docs/input/guidelines/CakeContribIcon.md

 Using this package automatically enables this guideline.

 With no special settings at all (i.e. "The Standard"):
-* the current cake-contrib icon will be copied as "icon.png" in the project-directory
+* if no `PackageIcon` property is specified, a default will be assigned.
+* if no icon (matching the `PackageIcon` property) is referenced in the project, a default will be referenced.
-* the icon will be included in the project
+* if the referenced icon is not binary equal to the default icon, it will be updated.
+* if no `PackageIconUrl` property is specified, a default will be assigned.

 ## Settings

-### Icon-Location
-<?!
-Include "../settings/fragments/IconDestinationLocation.md" /?>

 ### Icon include in project
 <?!
 Include "../settings/fragments/IconOmitImport.md" /?>

 ## Migrating from an existing project

+No steps are needed anymore.
+Existing settings will be detected and honored.

+Optionally:
 * remove the existing icon
 * remove the `Include` of the icon from the project-file
-* add a reference to CakeContrib.Guidelines
-* build the project
-* set `PackageIcon` to `icon.png`
+* remove the `PackageIcon` from the project-file
+* remove the `PackageIconUrl` from the project-file